monsieursamsam/Calib/README.md

 # Calib
 Some Addenda for the paper version.

-Two animation to clearly understand the learning process of the parameters during the training.
+Two animations to clearly understand the learning process of the parameters during the training.